Current Offerings -- Roman Imperial Coins (Page 3 of 3)

 Pupienus - RARE Emperor

 Historical Context: This coin was minted by the ROMAN EMPIRE during the reign of PUPIENUS (238 AD).
 Pupienus was of humble origin and rose through the ranks of the Army and gained admission to the Senate.
 He serve as Consel twice, as Governor in Gaul and Perfect in Rome.
 When Maximinus troops failed to capture the city of Aquileira, the murdered the tyrant and pledged loyalty to the senate and its elected officials.
-Upon thier return to Rome, pupienus tried to instead greater discipline in the trroops.
+Upon thier return to Rome, Pupienus tried to instead greater discipline in the trroops.
 The Praetorian Guard kidnapped him and murdered him in July 238.

 Obv: Pupienus